-If the maximum media streams is adjusted from the default value calculated on installation, the firewall settings must be changed using the formula in the section Voice Gateway IP Ports.
+If the maximum media streams is adjusted from the default value calculated on installation, the internal MSL firewall settings, and any external firewall, must be changed using the formula in the section Voice Gateway IP Ports.

 The number of channels for a particular service, e.g. conference cannot exceed the total number of media channels.
 If the installation defines a lower setting for the maximum number of media channels, then this will take overriding control.
 The number of compression channels cannot exceed 256 channels for a MiVoice Business deployment, even if the number of media channels is statically assigned to a larger value.